mr-nfamous/ungop/readme.md

 are numbered according to the bits position and are thus the same on all platforms.

-The following figures demonstrate the relationship between "vector lane" and "array index" of a particular element for multibit types.
+The following figures illustrate the relationship between "vector lane" and "array index" of a particular element for multibit types.
 For multibyte types, the lane's number label is found at the same position as its least significant byte: